 To make the bouquet garni: take 2 sprigs flat leaf parsley, a sprig of thyme, a bay leaf, 1/2 teaspoon black peppercorns, and 3 whole cloves, and tie together in cheesecloth.

-If you choose to use white rice, don’t add it to the lentils in step 4.
-Cook it separately for 15 minutes, then instead of leaving it to steam in the pot, drain and add it to the lentils just as they are just turning soft, about 25 minutes into cooking.
+If you choose to use white rice, don’t add it to the peas in step 4.
+Cook it separately for 15 minutes, then instead of leaving it to steam in the pot, drain and add it to the peas just as they are just turning soft, about 25 minutes into cooking.

 Be the first to leave a review.